MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/video-lectures/_index.md

 - So for now, I would recommend watching the videos, trying the problems, and seeing how I walkthrough solutions, and watching through the end so that there aren't any unexpected surprises

-- Before I end this video,

-- If you find this helpful or interesting, like this video so that I know that the work I put into this series is having a good an impact
+- If you find this helpful or interesting, like this video so that I know that the work I put into this series is having a good impact for you and other people

 - Also, if there are questions that you have encountered and want answered, comment them below so that I can get you a walkthrough!